jobf/kcs-manuals/docs/src/index.md

 ---
 home: true
 # heroImage: https://v1.vuepress.vuejs.org/hero.png
-tagline: Modern interface for ancient documentation
+tagline: Serious Manuals for the THINKING Musician
-actionText: Version 1.6 Manual
+actionText: To the manuals!
 actionLink: /guide/
 features:
-- title: Hyperlinks
+- title: Hyperlinks 🔗
-  details: Jump to sections of the manual with a single gesture
+  details: Click headings like it's 2005
-- title: Search
+- title: Search 🔍
-  details: Search for terms
+  details: Find specific text at the speed of thought
-- title: Offline
+- title: Offline 🚽
-  details: Store on your portable screen device
+  details: Store on your device for comfortable reading
-footer: Made with a ⌨ and 🖱
+footer: Made with a ⌨️ and 🖱️
 ---